PhilipAB/vsc-mock-backend/README.md

 Added columns "visible_from" (DATETIME) and "visible_till" (DATETIME) to CourseAssignmentRelation table.

+### Commit 34 - C34

+Implemented functionality to filter courses by name with query parameter if they are retrieved by assignment id.

 ## Known Issues

 A set of all known issues in this project.